-- § 16.
-Preservation of evidence and biological material. - (a) Any governmental entity that is in possession of evidence or biological material that is collected for its potential evidentiary value during the investigation of a crime, the prosecution of which results in a conviction, shall retain such evidence and biological material for the period of time that any person remains in the custody of the commonwealth in connection with that crime, without regard to whether the evidence or biological material was introduced at trial.
-Each governmental entity shall retain all such evidence and biological material in a manner that is reasonably designed to preserve the evidence and biological material and to prevent its destruction or deterioration.

-(b) The Attorney General and the Secretary of Public Safety shall promulgate regulations governing the retention and preservation of evidence and biological material by any governmental entity, which regulations shall include standards for maintaining the integrity of the materials over time, the designation of officials at each governmental entity with custodial responsibility, and requirements of contemporaneously recorded documentation of individuals having and obtaining custody of any evidence of biological material.
+Section 16.
+Preservation of evidence and biological material.

+- (a) Any governmental entity that is in possession of evidence or biological material that is collected for its potential evidentiary value during the investigation of a crime, the prosecution of which results in a conviction, shall retain such evidence and biological material for the period of time that any person remains in the custody of the commonwealth in connection with that crime, without regard to whether the evidence or biological material was introduced at trial.
+Each governmental entity shall retain all such evidence and biological material in a manner that is reasonably designed to preserve the evidence and biological material and to prevent its destruction or deterioration. - (b) The secretary of the executive office of public safety and security shall promulgate regulations governing the retention and preservation of evidence and biological material by any governmental entity, which regulations shall include standards for maintaining the integrity of the materials over time, the designation of officials at each governmental entity with custodial responsibility, and requirements of contemporaneously recorded documentation of individuals having and obtaining custody of any evidence of biological material.

-§ 17.
+274 Section 17.
 Liability.

-- (a) Governmental officials and employees acting in good faith shall not be liable in a civil or criminal proceeding for any act or pursuant to the provisions of this chapter. - (b) If a governmental entity responsible for the preservation of evidence or biological material engages in willful or wanton misconduct or gross negligence which results in the deterioration or destruction of evidence or biological material so that a laboratory is unable to perform adequate or proper analysis, that entity shall be subject to proceedings for contempt. - (c) Nothing in this chapter shall create any cause of action for damages against the commonwealth or any of its subdivisions or officers, employees, agents, or subdivisions, except as provided in this Section.
+- (a) Governmental officials and employees acting in good faith shall not be liable in a civil orcriminal proceeding for any act or pursuant to the provisions of this chapter. - 277 (b) If a governmental entity responsible for the preservation of evidence or biological material 278 engages in willful or wanton misconduct or gross negligence which results in the deterioration or 279 destruction of evidence or biological material so that a laboratory is unable to perform adequate 280 or proper analysis, that entity shall be subject to proceedings for contempt. - (c) Nothing in this chapter shall create any cause of action for damages against the commonwealth or any of its subdivisions or officers, employees, agents, or subdivisions, except as provided in this Section. - Section 18.

-§ 18.
 Appeal.